-Networking.
-Networking with people from different backgrounds and cultures can be very informative and eye opening!
-Asking them questions about their business and practices is a great way to learn about how other business are using smart strategies.
-The key is to ask questions and most importantly listen to the responses.
-When learning about other cultures, you should ask the right questions, do less talking and way more listening.
-You’ll be surprised at how much you can learn.
+Networking with people from different backgrounds and cultures can be very informative and eye-opening!
+Asking them questions about their culture, business, and practices is a great way to learn about how they use social media.
+The key is to ask marketing questions since most businesses use social media for marketing these days.
+When learning about other cultures, you should ask the right questions pertaining to your business intentions.
+Do less talking and way more listening.
+It will surprise you at how much you can learn.

-If you take away only one thing, it should be this: that knowing about how other cities, countries continents and cultures use social media can be empowering.
-Knowing how others use technology can help you create exciting innovative social media, marketing, or business strategies to use for your business.
-So, next time you see an out of state/country/continent networking event, consider going—it never hurts to learn more about how the people and businesses outside of your bubble are utilizing social media and technology to accomplish their dreams by accomplishing their goals.
+As you may notice, knowing about how other cities, countries, continents, and cultures use social media can be eye-opening.
+Knowing how others use technology can help you create exciting innovative social media, marketing, or business strategies.
+So, next time you see an out-of-state/country/continent networking event, consider going.
+It never hurts to learn about how other cultures outside of your bubble are utilizing social media to accomplish their goals.